+Maturity:

-Maturity: Subject as set out herein, the Notes will mature on the date on which voluntary or involuntary winding up, dissolution, liquidation or bankruptcy (including, inter alia, Liquidazione Coatta Amministrativa) proceedings are instituted in respect of the Issuer, in accordance with: (a) a resolution of the shareholders' meeting of the Issuer; (b) any provision of the by-laws of the Issuer (currently, the maturity of the Issuer is set at 31 December 2100); or (c) any applicable legal provision or any decision of any judicial or administrative authority.
+Subject as set out herein, the Notes will mature on the date on which voluntary or involuntary winding up, dissolution, liquidation or bankruptcy (including, inter alia, Liquidazione Coatta Amministrativa) proceedings are instituted in respect of the Issuer, in accordance with: (a) a resolution of the shareholders' meeting of the Issuer; (b) any provision of the by-laws of the Issuer (currently, the maturity of the Issuer is set at 31 December 2100); or (c) any applicable legal provision or any decision of any judicial or administrative authority.
 Upon maturity, the Notes will become due and payable at an amount equal to their Prevailing Principal Amount, together with any accrued interest and any additional amounts due pursuant to Condition 9 (Taxation).

-Prevailing Principal Amount , in respect of a Note on any date, means the Initial Principal Amount of such Note as reduced from time to time (on one or more occasions) pursuant to a Write-Down and/or reinstated from time to time (on one or more occasions) pursuant to a Write-Up in each case on or prior to such date.
-Interest and Interest Payment Dates: Interest will accrue on the Prevailing Principal Amount of the Notes at the relevant Rate of Interest and will be payable, subject as provided herein, semi- annually in arrear on 3 June and 3 December of each year (each, an Interest Payment Date), commencing on 3 June 2017.
-The Rate of Interest in respect of the period from (and including) the Issue Date to (but excluding) the First Call Date (the Initial Period) will be equal to 9.25 per cent. per annum.
-The Rate of Interest will be reset on 3 June 2022 (the First Call Date) and on each subsequent Reset Date and, for each subsequent Interest Period after the Initial Period, will be the sum of the rate for 5-Year Mid-Swap Rate on the day falling two TARGET Settlement Days before the applicable Reset Date, plus 9.30 per cent. per annum (the Margin).
+Prevailing Principal Amount, in respect of a Note on any date, means the Initial Principal Amount of such Note as reduced from time to time (on one or more occasions) pursuant to a Write-Down and/or reinstated from time to time (on one or more occasions) pursuant to a Write-Up in each case on or prior to such date.

+Interest and Interest Payment Dates:

+Interest will accrue on the Prevailing Principal Amount of the Notes at the relevant Rate of Interest and will be payable, subject as provided herein, semi-annually in arrear on 3 June and 3 December of each year (each, an Interest Payment Date), commencing on 3 December 2017.

+The Rate of Interest in respect of the period from (and including) the Issue Date to (but excluding) the First Call Date (the Initial Period) will be equal to 6.625 per cent. per annum.

+The Rate of Interest in respect of each Reset Interest Period will be equal to the aggregate of the Margin and the 5-Year Mid-Swap Rate (quoted on an annual basis) for such Reset Interest Period, first calculated on an annual basis and then converted to a semi-annual rate in accordance with market convention (rounded to four decimal places, with 0.00005 rounded down), all as determined on the relevant Reset Rate of Interest Determination Date.

 Reset Date means the First Call Date and every date which falls 5, or a multiple of 5, years after the First Call Date.

 See Condition 5 (Interest and Interest Cancellation).

-Cancellation of Interest: The Issuer may elect in its full discretion to cancel (in whole or in part) the interest payable on any Interest Payment Date.
-Without prejudice to (i) such full discretion of the Issuer to cancel the Interest Amounts and (ii) the prohibition to make payments on the Notes pursuant to any provisions of Italian law implementing Article 141(2) of the CRD IV Directive, before the Maximum Distributable Amount is calculated, payment of Interest Amounts on any Interest Payment Date must be cancelled (in whole or, as the case may be, in part) if and to the extent that such Interest Amounts: (a) when aggregated together with distributions on all other Own Funds instruments of the Issuer (excluding Tier 2 Capital instruments) scheduled for payment in the then current financial year, exceeds the amount of Distributable Items, excluding any payments already accounted for in determining the Distributable Items; and/or (b) when aggregated together with other distributions of the Issuer or the UniCredit Group, as applicable, of the kind referred to in Article 141(2)
+Cancellation of Interest:

+The Issuer may elect in its full discretion to cancel (in whole or in part) the interest payable on any Interest Payment Date.
+Without prejudice to (i) such full discretion of the Issuer to cancel the Interest Amounts and (ii) the prohibition to make payments on the Notes pursuant to any provisions of Italian law implementing Article 141(2) of the CRD IV Directive, before the Maximum Distributable Amount is calculated, payment of Interest Amounts on any Interest Payment Date must be cancelled (in whole or, as the case may be, in part) if and to the extent that such Interest Amounts:

+(a) when aggregated together with distributions on all other Own Funds instruments of the Issuer (excluding Tier 2 Capital instruments) scheduled for payment in the then current financial year, exceeds the amount of Distributable Items, excluding any payments already accounted for in determining the Distributable Items; and/or